Because of the wide range of types of medical negligence situations and claims that come with them, giving a definitive figure is difficult.

 Be patient, be persistent, talk to your advisors as and when you need for advice and support.

-To discuss whether you have a claim, get in touch now and we can advise accordingly.
+To discuss whether you have a claim, get in touch now to be put through to a local firm and they can advise accordingly.

 In other news, we wanted to congratulate Fletchers on breaking the top 100 UK firms.
 They boast a team or 434 people which is really impressive.
 They even have 50 medical lawyers which is also extremely impressive.
 Good for these guys and we hope they continue to grow!
 We hope that the same happens to us and are pushing for it.
 As long as we can continue to offer a great service to people there is no reason that this will also not happen with our company.